 If a voter changes their name on their Driver's License but fails to update their voter registration record, the voter is eligible to vote and should sign the EPB and cast their ballot.
 After the election, the County Clerk will update their voter registration information.

-(Have the Voter complete a new voter registration card, SEE NEXT PAGE)
+Have the Voter sign their current name and complete a new voter registration document, (SEE BELOW)

-SAMPLE OF A VOTER CARD:
+SAMPLE OF A VOTER REGISTRATION CARD/APPLICATION: